Types and Staging of Lung Cancer

 Small Cell Lung Cancer

 Small cell lung cancer accounts for the remaining 15 percent of lung cancers in the United States.
-Small cell lung cancer results from smoking even more so than non-small cell lung cancer, and grows more rapidly and spreads to other parts of the body earlier than non-small cell lung cancer.
-It is also more responsive to chemotherapy.
+They tend to grow more quickly than NSCLC tumors.
+Usually, SCLC is more responsive to chemotherapy than NSCLC.

 Stages of Small Cell Lung Cancer